NaokiHori/NS-Sandbox/README.md

 ## Domain Size

-For several reasons, the domain sizes (spatial resolutions and lengths) are defined in `Makefile`.
+The domain sizes (spatial resolutions and lengths) are defined in `src/domain.c`.
-Modify the corresponding parameter and re-build the entire source.
+Modify the corresponding parameter and re-build the source.

 ## Multi-thread Parallelization